WillieCubed/blog/content/posts/hello-world.md

 date: 2019-07-22
 tags: ['Hello World', 'Updates', 'Future']
 canonical_url: false
+description: >
-description: "I'm starting a blog about my developer things.
+  I'm starting a blog about my developer things.
 The WillieCubed blog is where I'll post updates on my journey towards becoming a sort of acceptable software developer/researcher/whatever the heck I decide to be.
-Give me a break, I'm not even technically in college yet."
+Give me a break, I'm not even technically in college yet.
 ---

 # Hello World, Etc., Etc.